|

 Eowyn tightened her grip on the scimitar.
 How Wolfram came to

-worry now.
-The door was opening.
+to worry about it; the door was opening.

 She took a deep breath.